 The small lidded casserole dish measures 21cm diameter, 13cm height and the side plates measure 23cm diameter each.

 All are shown here in black and mottled brown finish.

 The palm wood salad servers, spatula and large spoon are also available in coconut wood, these all measure approximately 35cm in length.

 Round table with several examples of handcrafted wooden art, statues and bowls, traditional and new.
 A Sasak drum is below on the left side.

-Do come in browse during your next visit!
+Do come to browse on your next visit!